Stamina Arcanist

 • Resolving Vigor: Powerful heal skill.
 Also protects us with Minor Resolve

 • Zenas’ Empowering Disc / Reconstructive Domain: Provides your group with sustain buffs and the rare Minor Courage buff for extra damage.
 This powerful skill is a staple in most trial groups.
-Zenas’ is often the stronger choice, letting your allies keep the debuffs for a while even if they leave its circle, but Reconstructive provides healing for your group and can be useful too
+Zenas’ is often the stronger choice, letting your allies keep the debuffs for a while even if they leave its AoE circle, but Reconstructive provides healing for your group and can be useful too

 • Rune of the Colorless Pool: Debuffs an enemy with Minor Vulnerability and the rare Minor Brittle.
 This powerful skill is another staple in some trial groups